Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: None
 Damage: x1
-Effect: You may use your Physical Offense or you Mental Offense on this Ability.
-If you use Physical Offense, treat this Ability and an Attack.
-If you use Mental Offense, treat this Ability as a Spell.
+Effect: You may choose to use this ability as an Attack (in which case you use Physical Offense and target Physical Defense) or as a Spell (in which case you use Mental Offense and target Mental Defense).
-On hit, this Ability also [Provokes](#provoke) its target.
+If this Ability hits the target, they are [Provoked](#provoke) by you for one Round.
 Scaling: You may increase the cost of this Ability by 6 MP to increase its damage multiplier by 1.
 Description: You overwhelm a foes defenses using your own.
 This could reflect a shield bash, striking with armored limbs, overloading your mechanical armor's energy shields, or similar techniques which rely on armor.